- You are a national of an EU Member State or equivalent. Equivalent persons are

 - family members accompanying the EU citizen to Flanders

 - long-term residents

 - You have obtained a professional qualification in an EU Member State, which allows you to perform the profession of a child care worker/supervisor in your country of origin.

 You want to settle permanently in Flanders

-- Apply for recognition using the application form ‘erkenning beroepskwalificatie’ (recognition of professional qualification) (in Dutch) ((opens in new window)) of the Growing Up Agency (Dutch: agentschap Opgroeien).
+- Apply for recognition using the application form ‘erkenning beroepskwalificatie’ (recognition of professional qualification) (Word file)of the Growing Up Agency (Dutch: agentschap Opgroeien).
 The application form also lists the documents to be attached, such as proof of nationality.